 Admitted First-Year Students

-Future Griffin pro tip: Check your admissions portal often for updates and additional information.
+Future Griffin pro tip: Check the Admissions Portal often for updates, next steps, and additional information.

-Admitted students are invited to schedule a virtual meeting with admissions and financial aid counselors.
-You can get answers to any questions you may have about Westminster or the next steps you need to take.
+Admitted students are invited to schedule a virtual or in-person meeting with an admissions and financial aid counselor.
+In these meetings, counselors are available to answer any of your questions and help with your next steps.

 Make sure to secure your spot in one of the residence halls early, as campus housing is in high demand.
 Westminster's first- and second-year living experience is designed to provide you with the best possible college experience.
 All first- and second-year students are required to live on campus.